nasoym/bash_socat_server/README.md

 # Socat Bash Http Server

 This repository contains a very simple bash socat http server.
-Socat is used to forward incoming data from a tcp port(8080) to a bash script.
+Socat is used to forward incoming data from a tcp port(8080) to the bash script.
-The bash script extract headers and body and writes the information in environment variables.
+The bash script extract headers and body and writes the information into environment variables.
-Based on the request path files are executed and the response is sent back to the client.
+Based on the request path, files are executed and the response is sent back to the client.

 ## options
 * -v : turn on verbose logging to stderr